Conflict Avoidance in Social Navigation -- a Survey: Evaluating an Interaction

 Several experiments have been designed to identify specific movement patterns and flow patterns that emerge during execution of social navigation algorithms, or to mimic human movement patterns that emerge in these contexts \citep{bennewitz2002learning,loscos2003intuitive}.
 In many cases, these patterns are in the form of lanes \citep{helbing1995social} or group clusters.

-\textbf{Lane Emergence} is a phenomenon that exists in human crowds - whenever an environment becomes crowded enough, it is likely that people will follow the path of others who are going in the same direction \citep{yao2019following, gockley2007natural}.
+\textit{Lane Emergence} is a phenomenon that exists in human crowds --- whenever an environment becomes crowded enough, it is likely that people will follow the path of others who are going in the same direction \citep{yao2019following, gockley2007natural}.
 For several algorithms deployed in crowded environments, the researchers were able to detect the emergence of lanes in robotic navigation context, and considered this behavior as a sign of success, since lanes are usually an efficient way to navigate in crowds.
 This measure is affected by the \textbf{Number of Agents}, the \textbf{Experiment Type}, and the evaluated \textbf{Agent Type}.

-\textbf{Group Formation} is another phenomenon whose appearance implies the success of the interaction.
+\textit{Group Formation} is another phenomenon whose appearance implies the success of the interaction.
 However, unlike lane emergence, group formation is usually an explicit objective of a work that discusses these types of interactions: such work focuses on understanding how groups of pedestrians move together \citep{moussaid2010walking}, and are investigating whether a robot can seamlessly join such a group \citep{musse1997model}, bypass it \citep{swofford2020improving}, or disperse it~\citep{chen9autonomous}.
 This measure is affected by the \textbf{Number of Agents} and the \textbf{Agent Type}.

-\textbf{Maximal Density} is a metric used a lot in simulations to stress-test an agent's ability to navigate in an environment with multiple other agents.
-When shifting to the real world, \citet{fruin1971designing} proposed to identify 6 levels of crowdness, which they refer to as \emph{Level of Service}, as depicted in Figure \ref{fig:LoS}.
+\textit{Maximal Density} is a metric frequently used in simulations to stress-test an agent's ability to navigate in an environment with multiple other agents.
+When shifting to the real world, \citet{fruin1971designing}$^{R2,R3}$ proposed 6 levels of crowdness, which is referred to as \emph{Level of Service}, as depicted in Figure \ref{fig:LoS}.
 When comparing to human-only navigation, the average density of people in a non-crowded environment was evaluated to $0.03$ pedestrians per $m^2$, and in a moderately crowded environment, there are $0.25$ pedestrians per $m^2$ \citep{moussaid2010walking}.
-Notice that density, or the \textbf{Number of Agents} is an attribute in this survey's taxonomy -- in this specific section, we only refer to evaluation that uses density as a metric, rather than as a controlled variable.
+Notice that density, or the \textbf{Number of Agents} is an attribute in this survey's taxonomy --- in this specific section, we only refer to evaluation that uses density as a metric, rather than as a controlled variable.